intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 the status of other users, and so on.

 Increased deployment of encryption is changing this situation.
-Encryption provides tools for controling information access and protects again ossification by avoiding unintended dependencies and requiring active maintenance.
+Encryption provides tools for controlling information access and protects against ossification by avoiding unintended dependencies and requiring active maintenance.

 The increased